In Chinese, zhi means wisdom and intelligence,

 Qigong is the oldest form of Chinese medicine and indeed the basis upon which Chinese medicine first developed.
 It entails learning to guide qi (amongst other things, the vital energy which differentiates life from death) through a series of movements and postures and focused mind activities.
 The long history of qigong has led to a wide variety of forms, some more mental, others more physical; the various forms of medical qigong, under which Zhineng Qigong is generally classified, focus equally on the body and mind.

-Zhineng Qigong was developed in the early 1980s by Professor Ming Pang at a time when the Chinese government encouraged the popularisation of qigong in an effort to reduce medical costs and maintain good health amongst the Chinese population.
+Zhineng Qigong was developed in the early 1980s by Professor Ming Pang at a time when the Chinese government encouraged the popularization of qigong in an effort to reduce medical costs and maintain good health among the Chinese population.
 Its exercises are relatively easy to learn and very effective and his methods spread rapidly throughout China.
+Today it is the world's most widely practised qigong, with upwards of 20 million practitioners globally.
 Practitioners learn and practice a series of movements that make up a particular 'method' or exercise.
 The daily practice of these movements increases vital energy and unblocks the energy channels of the body to bring about a free flow of qi.
 Improved health is the outcome, since all illness is associated with lack of qi and blockages in its flow.

 Zhineng Qigong uses both body and mind to enhance health and heal illness.
 A series of movements and postures are carried out in a state of deep relaxation.
 Each series is part of a systematic method of practice that an individual can choose to follow more or less intensively, to cure illness or simply to remain in optimal health.